An-d1/Formula1Analysis/README.md

 Author

 Andis Bara
-MSc Data Science for Economics and Health
-University of Milan
+MSc student Data Science for Economics and Health University of Milan